aws/aws-sdk-go-v2/content/en/docs/security/tls.md

 customize the SDK HTTP client, the minimum TLS value is configured as TLS 1.2.

 {{% pageinfo color="warning" %}}
-If your application constructs an HTTP client using a method other than the provided `BuildableClient`, you will need to configure your client to set the minimum TLS version to 1.2.
+If your application constructs an HTTP client using a method other than the provided `BuildableClient`, you must configure your client to set the minimum TLS version to 1.2.
 {{% /pageinfo %}}